chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * You can activate a privacy checkbox on form
 * You can disable the collection of IP address
-* The cookie (used for the captcha number) does not store personal data
+* The cookie (used for the captcha) does not store personal data
 * Form submissions are safely stored in database, similar to how the native posts and pages are stored
 * You can easily delete form submissions from database